-CGI is committed to complying with all applicable health and safety laws, policies and regulations in order to provide a safe and healthy work environment to all member-partners.
-In addition, CGI encourages all member-partners to report accidents and unsafe conditions, to follow safety and emergency procedures at their facilities, and to actively promote a culture of safety whenever possible.
+CGI is committed to complying with all applicable health and safety laws, policies and regulations in order to provide a safe and healthy work environment to all members.
+In addition, CGI encourages all members to report accidents and unsafe conditions, to follow safety and emergency procedures at their facilities, and to actively promote a culture of safety whenever possible.

-Accordingly, member-partners are expected to observe the following rules:
+Accordingly, members are expected to observe the following rules: